Marathon des Sables

 Marathon des Sables (often abbreviated MDS) is an international organization that hosts several formats of ultra-endurance footraces, most of them held in food self-sufficiency conditions.

 The flagship event, now known as MDS Legendary, dates back to 1986 and takes place every year in the Moroccan Sahara, covering around 250 km in six stages.

 Since 2017, the organization has expanded its portfolio with new formats (ranging from 70 km to 250 km) and destinations such as Peru, Namibia, Fuerteventura, Jordan, Turkey and France.

-Every year, thousands of amateur and professional runners from all over the world take part in the different races, which combine sporting challenge with a strong human and collective experience.
+Each year, thousands of amateur and professional runners from around the world participate in various races, which combine athletic challenge with a shared and communal experience.

 History

 The first edition of the Marathon des Sables was held in 1986 in the Moroccan Sahara, with 23 competitors — among them French adventurer Patrick Bauer, who two years earlier had crossed part of the Sahara alone (about 350 km in 12 days).
 The race was won by Bernard Gaudin and Christiane Plumere.

 In November 2017, the first international editions were launched: a full 250 km event in the Peruvian desert of Ica, and the Half MDS in Fuerteventura (Spain).
-Later editions expanded to Namibia, Jordan, Turkey and France.

 Later editions expanded to Namibia, Jordan, Turkey and France.